 Herbal tea is a common way to use herbs for wellbeing.

-Whole, dried herbs are the closest you can get to an herb freshly picked from a garden, yet they keep for a long time.
-If you have the opportunity to pick them yourself, you can dry the herbs on a large towel, a sheet, a drying rack, or in a dehydrator.
+Whole, dried herbs are the closest you can get to a herb picked fresh from a garden while still keeping well.
+If you have the opportunity to pick yourself, you can dry the herbs on a large towel, a sheet, a drying rack or in a dehydrator.

-Herbal tea is suitable for plants rich in essential oils (plant extracts) such as peppermint, lavender, lemon balm, and rose.
-You can simply say: plants that have a strong scent.
+Herbal tea is suitable to make with plants that are rich in essential oil (plant extract) such as peppermint, lavender, lemon balm and rose.
+You can simply say: the plants that smell a lot.

 Herbs for tea need to steep for about 10-15 minutes.